The Slaughter Yard

 The South Matadero, Buenos Aires (water colour by Emeric Essex Vidal, 1820).
 The story was set there about 20 years later.

-The Slaughter Yard (Spanish El matadero, title often imprecisely translated as The Slaughterhouse, is a short story by the Argentine poet and essayist Esteban Echeverría (1805–1851).
-It was the first Argentine work of prose fiction.
-It is one of the most studied texts in Latin American literature.
+The Slaughter Yard (Spanish El matadero) is a short story by the Argentine poet and essayist Esteban Echeverría (1805–1851).
+The first Argentine work of prose fiction, it is one of the most studied texts in Latin American literature.
 Written in exile and published posthumously in 1871, it is an attack on the dictatorial regime of Juan Manuel de Rosas and his parapolice thugs, the Mazorca.

 In the story, the protagonist is seized by a crowd of brutal slaughtermen for belonging to the political opposition, and dies at their hands.

 Text and publication history

 El Matadero was first published posthumously in 1871 in the Revista del Río de la Plata, a Buenos Aires literary magazine, together with introductory notes by the literary critic Juan María Gutiérrez.
 Gutiérrez, a friend, said he had found the manuscript amongst the author's papers, and described it as a hurried sketch.
 The manuscript has never been found and it has been argued that Gutiérrez should be regarded as a co-author of the work as it now exists (below, "Challenge to the traditional view").

-In 1874 Gutiérrez republished the story as part of a uniform edition of Echeverría's works.
+In 1874, Gutiérrez republished the story as part of a uniform edition of Echeverría's works.
 The text is not the same.
 It may be downloaded here.

 There is an English translation by Norman Thomas di Giovanni and Susan Ashe (2010).